JaagaStartup/JaagaStartup.github.io/pages/reviews.md

 permalink: "/reviews/"
 ---

 Launching our much awaited expert review sessions!
-Hop over to our Explara page to see more details on upcoming sessions.
+Hop over to our [Facebook page](https://www.facebook.com/JaagaStartup/app/1412200662330222/) to see more details on upcoming sessions.
 Our first one is focused on hardware startups.

 <iframe src="https://in.explara.com/widget-new/hardware-startup-review--1-hour-slots" frameborder="0" style="width:100%;" height="900"></iframe>